AlternativeFFFF/Alt-F4/submissions/hornwitser_dissector/wireshark-dissector.md

 This is a project that started around the Gridlock Cluster.
 I was investigating some issues with clients randomly dropping from the game and that brought me into examining packet traces using Wireshark.
+These packet traces are basically binary logs of packets that are sent and received by the network card of the computer that captured it.
+To understand what this binary data means Wireshark decodes it with protocol dissectors, something it has for protocols spanning all facets of networking.
-But the issue was all I could see was hexadecimal goobelygook being sent between the server and the client.
+But it doesn't come with a dissector for Factorio so when I used Wireshark on Factorio traffic all I could see was hexadecimal goobelygook being sent between the server and the client.

-And I thought for myself, how difficult would it be to write a plugin for Wireshark to decode it?
+After looking at bytes going back and fourth between the server and the client I thought for myself, how difficult would it be to write a dissector for Wireshark to decode this data?
+I looked into what was needed and found the easiest way to be writing it in Lua which can be loaded as a plugin by Wireshark, in a system not too dissimilar to Factorio mods.
+And so I it was that I started staring at bytes in hexadecimal, comparing between them and seeking to find the structure they were put together in.
 It became a bit of a personal challenge to figure out what each of the bytes meant and have them decoded into Wireshark.
 I think I worked on the dissector for around 2 weeks before I sort of gave up on it.